 Old School: Combine 2/3 cup of grated cooking paraffin (like Gulf wax) with one (12 ounce) package of semi-sweet chocolate chips, instead of the candy bark.
 The paraffin gives them the old, classic shine.
 You can usually find boxes of paraffin near the canning supplies or order it online at Amazon.

 Tip: A melon ball tool is helpful for shaping these.
 Use a plastic fork and break out the two middle tines to dip the balls.
 Do NOT substitute margarine for the butter.
 Mixture should be stiff when it is time to roll the balls.
-If it is too gooey, add additional powdered sugar to the mixture.
+If it is too gooey, add additional powdered sugar to the mixture, up to 2 pounds, as needed.

-Variations: Instead of nuts, try substituting chopped raisins, dates, dried plums or other chopped dried fruit.
+Variations: Instead of, or in addition to the nuts, try substituting chopped raisins, dates, dried plums or other chopped dried fruit, well drained maraschino cherries or chopped candied cherries.
 Decorate the tops with a drizzle of melted white chocolate or white almond bark.

 Requires Adobe Reader - download it free!©Deep South Dish